adrianstevens/Xamarin-Plugins/README.md

 *SimpleAudioPlayer* is stable and published as a nuget package on nuget.org: https://www.nuget.org/packages/Xam.Plugin.SimpleAudioPlayer/

-Note - the sample needs to be rebuilt for the latest version of Xamarin.Forms.
-The SimpleAudioPlayer implimentation is correct.
-If anyone wants to update the sample, a PR is always appreciated :)

 *SimpleAudioRecorder* is in beta and is published on nuget.org: https://www.nuget.org/packages/Xam.Plugin.SimpleAudioRecorder/

 *SpeechToText* has been depricated but the code is available for reference